 I don’t have a lot of regrets, but I do have one… I didn’t pay off my school loans as fast I could.
 I bought in to the idea that they’re no big deal, so I let them linger, and linger, and linger.
 In fact, I didn’t pay them off in full until ten years later, which is also not a big deal, but looking back, I could have done it sooner.

 I am glad, however, that I traveled soon after graduation, working for a non-profit in Kosovo (where I ultimately met Kyle, so that worked out).
 There is hardly ever another time in your life when you have the most freedom and fewest responsibilities, so I highly recommend getting out there and serving in some capacity.
 Not escaping—serving.
 You’ll learn more than you imagine about the world, and by proxy, about yourself.

 Also, learn to cook simple, whole meals using real food.
 Don’t rely on the processed boxed stuff.
 Your health and the environment will thank you.

-To answer your question, I wish I had better known that money management matters and that there’s real freedom in being debt-free.
-I’m glad I had personal experience in learning how the globe at large lives and works (Blue Bike has some of these stories).
+I wish I had better known that money management matters and that there’s real freedom in being debt-free.
+I’m glad I had personal experience in learning how the globe at large lives and works.
 I wish I learned sooner the art of slow, local food, and how it’s better for both me and my community.
 I’m glad I served others.
 I wish I didn’t spend so much energy searching for the perfect job, and instead focused on contentment with the work ethic I was learning by waitressing, gift-wrapping, and teaching English abroad.
-Because I didn’t really discover my true passion until my early 30s—and that’s okay.
+I didn’t really discover my passion for writing until my thirties, and that’s okay.